-FIA_X509_EXT.1.2 The TSF shall only treat a certificate as a CA certificate if the basicConstraints extension is present and the CA flag is set to TRUE.
+FIA_X509_EXT.1.2/Rev The TSF shall only treat a certificate as a CA certificate if the basicConstraints extension is present and the CA flag is set to TRUE.

-6.2.3.6 FIA_X509_EXT.2 X.509 Certificate Authentication
+6.2.4.7 FIA_X509_EXT.2 X.509 Certificate Authentication

-- FIA_X509_EXT.2.1 The TSF shall use X.509v3 certificates as defined by RFC 5280 to support authentication for [TLS, HTTPS], and [no additional uses]. - FIA_X509_EXT.2.2 When the TSF cannot establish a connection to determine the validity of a certificate, the TSF shall [allow the administrator to choose whether to accept the certificate in these cases].
+FIA_X509_EXT.2.1 The TSF shall use X.509v3 certificates as defined by RFC 5280 to support authentication for [TLS, HTTPS], and [no additional uses].

+FIA_X509_EXT.2.2 When the TSF cannot establish a connection to determine the validity of a certificate, the TSF shall [allow the administrator to choose whether to accept the certificate in these cases].

-6.2.3.7 FIA_X509_EXT.3 X.509 Certificate Requests
+6.2.4.8 FIA_X509_EXT.3 X.509 Certificate Requests

-- FIA_X509_EXT.3.1 The TSF shall generate a Certificate Request Message as specified by RFC 2986 and be able to provide the following information in the request: public key and [Common Name, Organization, Organizational Unit, Country, Locality, State / Province, Country, E-mail Address, Subject Alternative Name]. - FIA_X509_EXT.3.2 The TSF shall validate the chain of certificates from the Root CA upon receiving the CA Certificate Response.
+- FIA_X509_EXT.3.1 The TSF shall generate a Certification Request as specified by RFC 2986 and be able to provide the following information in the request: public key and [Common Name, Organization, Organizational Unit, Country]. - FIA_X509_EXT.3.2 The TSF shall validate the chain of certificates from the Root CA upon receiving the CA Certificate Response.

-6.2.4 Security Management (FMT)
+6.2.5 Security Management (FMT)

-6.2.4.1 FMT MOF.1(1)/AdminAct Management of security functions behavior
+6.2.5.1 FMT MOF.1/Services Management of security functions behavior